 The following is an amplification to Footnote of my post An Immanent Problem.
-After posting it, I have added some additional thoughts towards escaping immanence derived from philosophical thinking.
+After posting it, I have added some additional thoughts towards “escaping immanence” derived from philosophical thinking.
 These could provide the basis for a number of future posts, perhaps even a book.
 They address the fundamental question of immanence and transcendence: how does the matter and energy of the natural order relate to the source of that matter and energy?
 Does Nature somehow make itself out of some immanent “nothing,” or do the things of Nature come from a Source of an entirely different order?
 It makes a world of difference, to say the least, if the Source is different from the world.

 Let me comment first that I find great value in physicist David Bohm’s concept of an “implicate order.”
 This does not mean that I necessarily embrace his interpretation of quantum physics.
 There is insufficient space to go into that now (but see footnote of the original post).
 In brief, “implicate” as used here refers to a situation where the “parts” are related to and enfolded within a larger whole, where in one sense the “whole” has a priority over its “parts.”
 An implicate order is one of unbroken wholeness, where “parts” can not be fully intelligible if torn apart from a larger whole which gives them meaning.
 This is radically different from the nominalist mindset of the modern world, where separation, autonomy, and individuality takes precedence, and the enfolding whole in which the individual thing is situated is often invisible or thought to be unimportant.
-It is the intentional forced blindness of nominalist reductive positivism that I critique as inadequate to the actual knowledge of the real of which human beings are capable and have achieved.
+It is the intentional forced blindness of nominalist reductive positivism that I critique as inadequate to the actual (yet incomplete) knowledge of the real which human beings have achieved.

 Footnote 11 occurs in the following text of the original: